LuisABF/pokedex/README.md

 ### Project structure
     .
     ├── app           # Main application folder
-        ├── pages                                                  # Here are all components ├── list-pokemon
+    ├── pages         # Here are all components
+        ├── list-pokemon
             ├── list-pokemon.component.css
             ├── list-pokemon.component.html
             ├── list-pokemon.component.ts
-        ├── models                                                  # Here are all interfaces and clases of the app ├── pokedex.ts
+    ├── models        # Here are all interfaces and clases ├── pokedex.ts
-        ├── service                                                 # Here are the services a methods
+    ├── service       # Here are the services a methods ├── global.service.ts
-            ├── global.service.ts
         ├── pokemon.service.ts
-    ├── assets                                                      # Here are all static files like images, fonts and styles ├── img
+    ├── assets  # Here are all static files like images ├── img

 ## Get Started